Stability of cyber-physical systems of numerical methods for stochastic differential equations: integrating the cyber and the physical of stochastic systems: Exponential stability of the cyber-physical systems

-In order to ensure that the cyber system/the numerical method shares the exponential stability with the physical system/the SDE, the choice of stepsizes $\Delta t$ is explicitly and heavily limited by both the growth and the rate constants of the physical system/the SDE in the literature \cite{higham2003,mao2015a}.
+In the literature \cite{higham2003,mao2015a}, to ensure that the cyber system shares the exponential stability with its underlying physical system, the stepsize $\Delta t$ is explicitly and severly limited by both the growth and the rate constants of the physical system.
 Although the both are related, it is only the rate constant that plays a key role in the definitions of exponential stability.
-It makes sense to lessen the dependence of stepsizes $\Delta t$ on the growth constant, which itself includes conservativeness from condition (\ref{LyapunovFunctions_app}).
-In Theorem \ref{Theorem-MeanSquare}, we manage to remove the explicit dependence of stepsizes $\Delta t$ on the growth constant $ \lambda_M (P) / \lambda_m (P) $.
-Instead, we show that the influence of the growth constant $ \lambda_M (P) / \lambda_m (P) $ on the choice of stepsizes $\Delta t$ is through the rate-like constant $\tilde{\bt}_2$ by equation (\ref{def-tbeta2}).
-This could reduce much the restriction introduced by the growth constant.
-As is shown in Section \ref{sec:linearSDEs} below, it significantly improves the upper bound $ \overline{ \Delta t}$ of stepsizes and ease its computation in linear systems.
+It is reasonable and possible to lessen the dependence of the stepsize $\Delta t$ on the growth constant, which itself could be very conservative due to condition (\ref{LyapunovFunctions_app}).
+In Theorem \ref{Theorem-MeanSquare}, we manage to remove the explicit dependence of the stepsize $\Delta t$ on the growth constant $ \lambda_M (P) / \lambda_m (P) $.
+Instead, we show that the growth constant $ \lambda_M (P) / \lambda_m (P) $ has an influence on the stepsize $\Delta t$ through the rate-like constant $\tilde{\bt}_2$ given by (\ref{def-tbeta2}).
+This could reduce much the restriction imposed by the growth constant.
+As will be shown in Section \ref{sec:linearSDEs}, it improves the upper bound $ \overline{ \Delta t}$ of stepsizes and eases its computation for linear systems.